Juan de Medina: Life

 He was born at Medina de Pomar in the Province of Burgos (rather than Alcalá, as some writers state).

-He entered the College of St. Ildefonsus at Alcalá, 20 May 1516, took doctor's degrees in philosophy and theology, and soon after was made canon and master of theology at the university.
+He entered the College of St. Ildefonsus at Alcalá, on 20 May 1516, took doctor's degrees in philosophy and theology, and soon after was made canon and master of theology at the university.
 He was selected as primary professor of theology in the College of St. Ildefonsus in succession to Michael Carasco, whom Cardinal Ximenes wished to be made perpetual Rector of the College.
 From about 1526 and for the space of twenty years, Medina filled this position.

 Alvarez Gomez and Andrea Schott state that Medina was buried in the church of St. Ildefonsus.
 The first lines of the epitaph on his tomb are: